Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 The higher shortlisting percentage amongst humanities could be due to their being more discursive or essay-based topics, making interviews a more fruitful exercise for admissions tutors.
 It also suggests that perhaps other aspects, such as the admissions test, might be more valuable in the eyes of Science admissions tutors, thereby whitling down shortlisted applicants.

-The offer and acceptance rates for Arts, Humanities, and Social Sciences are also consistently just under twice as high as those for Science courses.
+The Oxford University acceptance rates and offers for Arts, Humanities, and Social Sciences are also consistently just under twice as high as those for Science courses.
 This is a considerable difference.
 We see then that Humanities, Arts, and Social Sciences are across the board less competitive on average than Science courses.

 The three combination courses demonstrated in the table consist of only 461 applicants, so they should be taken with a grain of salt.
 However, we can see overwhelmingly that their statistics are at the low end of the spectrum, measuring below both Sciences and Humanities overall throughout.